jatinsu/OTELTranslation/question.md

 # Translating Viaq logs to JSON

+Questions:
+- Is the change time function fine
+- Ask about severityTextToNumber
+- There's no File line in types.go
+- Should the key be hidden if it doesn't exist (would have to make it a pointer then)
+- Changed Sequence string `json:"sequence,omitempty"` from OptionalInt
+- applicationlog
+- infracontainerlog
+- changed Timing in Linux audit log into a string, is that okay
+- There's 2 different Annotations, New annotations and kuberenetes annotations
+- Should I format AuditLogcomomn exactly like k8s
+- containerlog in AllLog, should the entire format be the same exact as types.go or should it be like how it was before

 NOTE: the OTEL data model definitions are being moved from https://opentelemetry.io/docs to separate repos:
 - https://github.com/open-telemetry/opentelemetry-specification
 - https://github.com/open-telemetry/semantic-conventions